ashley-m/DS5100-finalproject-asm2fe/README.md

 the dice as a group to generate each outcome.
 A `Game` can access their last play (and only their last play) using the class method `last_play`.
 `Analyzer` objects are created with a `Game` argument to allow for analysis of the game state data.
-The `face_roll` method returns the counts of each face from each roll.
-The `jackpot` counts how many times the `Die` objects rolls resulted in all matching faces.
-The `perm_count` and `combo_count` methods return the number of permutation and combinations for the results, respectively.
 The following code would generate the four types of analyses of which `montecarlo` package is capable.

 ```{python}
 yahtzee_analysis = Analyzer(yahtzee)